syo33331/iploggersender/README.md

 Main.Go
 Submit your request.
-Recommended for people who are warned that iplogger is a bot and want to change their number to ○○kenkenru.
+Recommended for people who are warned that iplogger is a bot and want to change their number to ○○accessed.

-ipsender.go
+headersender.go
 Trust requests without authorization as a bot.

 go to install